1932 LINCOLN MODEL KB CONVERTIBLE ROADSTER

 One of the most popular, and surely one of the sportiest, was the LeBaron Convertible Roadster, of which the car on offer is a splendid example.
 Unfortunately, 'popular' in those depressed times meant that only a mere 125 of these LeBaron bodied convertibles were built.
 While Lincoln used the word Roadster, this model actually had wind up windows and thus did not, strictly speaking, meet the roadster definition and by today's terms would be considered a coupe body style.
 The LeBaron Convertible was first offered on the Lincoln chassis in 1930.
 The extended 145 inch wheelbase initiated in 1931 permitted the top contour to be lowered and lengthened improving the appearance.
 The top folds below the belt line providing a particularly sporting appearance when the top is lowered.
 The car is equipped with a golf bag door on the right side.

-The KB LeBaron presented here was acquired by the Brownings from former Maryland owner, Mr. Charles Hordubay, in 1987.
+The KB LeBaron presented here was acquired by Matt and Barbara Browning from former Maryland owner, Mr. Charles Hordubay, in 1987.
 We understand that Mr. Hordubay himself purchased this example in the early 1980s.
 Though a slightly older restoration, this KB has been maintained in first class condition in all respects.
 Paintwork is excellent except for minor scratches and blemishes.
 Soft trim including the rumble seat, top and running boards is also in good condition.
 The odometer shows 52,993 miles, which is believed to be from new.
 Attesting to its once superb restoration, this Lincoln was awarded a National First Prize from the Antique Automobile Club of America.
 This is a rare opportunity to acquire one of Lincoln's finest products and this car from the Browning Collection is a wonderful example of the superior KB model line.
+Purchased from Christie's sale of the Browning Collection in 2000, the Lincoln has been sparingly used, well-maintained and greatly admired by the current owner.
 It is considered a Full Classic by the Classic Car Club of America and would undoubtedly be a welcome entrant at classic car shows, tours and caravans nationwide.